Bit Spicy

 (heat 5/10)

-A tangy but creamy curry using very traditional regional spices and flavours.
+A tangy but creamy South Asian curry using very traditional regional spices and flavours.
 The sauce is made from coconut and tomato with a hint of lemon.
-We suggest adding chicken with vegetables and beans, but perfect as a vegan curry.
+We suggest adding chicken with vegetables and beans, but it is also perfect as a vegan curry, or with fish.

 Serves: 4-6